EJEP/temp_monitor/README.md

 ### Setup ###

 Database configuration.
 Needs tables for the sensor and the two weather services with fields/columns for the time and temperature.
+The name of the database is set in `config.py`.
+The table names are assumed.

 ### Configuration ###